Cochlearius cochlearius (Linnaeus)

 The diet is broad and includes insects, shrimps, fish, amphibians and small mammals.
 Crustaceans are particularly important to the diet.
 Shrimp include Panaeus, Macrobrachium.
 Fish include mullet (Mugil), sleeper (Dormitador), snook (Centropomis), and catfish (Ariidae).

 The Boat-billed Heron nests in trees and bushes, especially in mangroves.
 They use flooded forests, swamps, and trees along and overhanging water such as streams and pools.
 The heron nests solitarily or in small groups of about a few to a dozen pairs.
-They also form parts of mixed heronries, and seem particularly to nest with Green Backed Herons.
-In mixed colonies they often nest with each other but away from the main colony.
+They also form parts of mixed heronries, and seem particularly to nest with Striated or Green Herons.
+In mixed colonies Boat-bills often nest with each other but away from the main colony.

 The courtship displays of the Boat-billed Heron differ somewhat from those of other herons, mostly in taking advantage of the display opportunities of the great bill, and perhaps being constrained by the mechanical limitations of that bill.
 Mock (1976b) found few that he considered to be homologous with other known heron displays.
 It is a highly vocal heron in its courtship behavior.
 Boat-billed Herons appear to arrive at the nesting colony already paired.
 As a result males do not perform the typical advertising displays from nesting territories before pair-formation.
 But they do show a series of behaviors in and near the nest site (Mock 1976b), most of which are threats of various sorts.